top of page

 2026 is shaping up to be a significant year because of new regulations, higher environmental targets and rapidly advancing digital tools.
 Clients are expecting buildings that feel healthier, cost less to run and adapt to new patterns of work and lifestyle.
 Many UK developments are also influenced by planning pressures, building safety requirements and the national move toward lower carbon emissions.

-By 2026, architects will need to integrate more responsible design choices into mainstream practice, focusing on energy performance, material efficiency and user wellbeing.
+By 2026, architects will need to integrate more responsible design choices into mainstream practice, focusing on energy performance, material efficiency, and user wellbeing.
+This is particularly relevant when designing for sustainability, as seen in the Paultons Park entrance building.
 These changes make 2026 less about short-lived trends and more about a clear design direction based on real-world needs and measurable results.

 What Are the Major Architectural Trends Expected in 2026?